 Businesses should be taking advantage of this and utilize reviews in their marketing, sales, advertising, and even customer success.
 Make customers happy and they’re likely to spread the word on your behalf.
 Better still, we’ve learned that customers are actively looking for reviews, so why not give them what they want?

-Read part 2 of our research, or find out a little bit more about Trustpilot by clicking the link below.
+Read part 2 of our research and watch the video below to find out a little bit more about Trustpilot.